 The administration of the Plan document is under the supervision of the Board of Trustees.
 The Idaho Associated General Contractors (AGC) acts on behalf of the Board of Trustees.
 The Board of Trustees has agreed to indemnify each employee in the Idaho Associated General Contractor (AGC) for any liability he/she incurs as a result of acting on behalf of the Board of Trustees, except if such liability is due to his/her gross negligence or misconduct.

 Certified Nurse-Midwife-an individual licensed to practice as a Certified Nurse Midwife.

-Certified Registered Nurse Anesthetist-a licensed individual registered as a Certified Registered Nurse Anesthetist by the state in which services are rendered.
-Services rendered must be within the scope of the registration.
+Certified Registered Nurse Anesthetist-a licensed individual registered as a Certified Registered Nurse Anesthetist.